Aymen-Dev-tech/Chat-app/README.md

 # Chat app

-A Real time Chatting app using socket.io and express/node.js
+A Real time Chatting app using socket.io and express/node.js.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites